-Another one of those wedding photographer questions which is asked frequently.
+This is another one of those wedding photographer questions which is asked frequently and rightly so.

 Each album is individual and totally unique.
 If you opt to have an album made, they start with 15 spreads (30 pages) which produce around 70-80 images in total.
 Additional spreads can be purchased if required – ask to see price list for further details.

 Another great wedding photographer questions is about the number of photos.
 I would say that most weddings generate in excess of 500 images.